apostrophe-login

 # verifyLogin(username, password, callback)

-Verify a login attempt. username
+Verify a login attempt. username can be either

 the username or the email address (both are unique).